-A muscle around the chest of the cow, the brisket has become infamous for being difficult to cook, a slow process that can take up hours just to tenderize this stringy cut of meat.
+The muscle around the chest of the cow AKA "brisket" has become famous for being difficult to cook.
+It's a slow process that can take up hours just to tenderize this stringy cut of meat.

 It’s been said that smoking brisket in an electric smoker is an art; When done right you’ll bite into a tender, juicy, complex flavor of beef.
 If done wrong, you can end up with the meaty equivalent of rubber.

 Yes, a smoked brisket takes a long time to cook, but with a little bit of patience and some light reading here, you will have your friends and family lining up for this beauty.

 There are a few things other things to keep in mind when picking your pick of brisket.

 Look for a brisket that bends easily, this means the brisket has a lot of connective tissue, this will make for tender.

 The size, weight, the fat, the point and the marbling are also things you want to keep in mind.